flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 !!! block ""
     ![A.FLOOR FMA](../../assets/advanced-guides/protections/alpha-floor-fma.png "A.FLOOR FMA"){loading=lazy align=left width=15%}

-    If the &alpha;~floor~ (A.FLOOR) protection is triggered the Autothrust FMA shows this symbol with a flashing amber border.
+    If the &alpha;~floor~ (A.FLOOR) protection is triggered, the Autothrust FMA shows this symbol with a flashing amber border.

 ### Protective Actions